-Since the start, the labelling process, audited by Ernst & Young, has invited over 360 independent experts of 68 different nationalities to assess innovations according to their feasibility, environmental impact and profitability.
-From just 75 solutions being awarded the Efficient Solutions Label in 2018, this stepped up to around 250 in 2019, but by 2020 more and more solutions were arising, with over 550 solutions receiving the Label.
-In April this year we hit the fantastic milestone of 1000 solutions.
+Since the start, the labelling process, audited by Ernst & Young, has invited over 360 independent Experts of 68 different nationalities to assess innovations according to their feasibility, environmental impact and profitability.
+From just 75 Solutions being awarded the Efficient Solution Label in 2018, this stepped up to around 250 in 2019, but by 2020 more and more solutions were arising, with over 550 solutions receiving the Label.
+In April this year we hit the fantastic milestone of 1000 Solutions.

 Becoming part of the portfolio of Solar Impulse Efficient Solutions opens the door to an exclusive network of solution seekers, investors and other innovators.
 It gives them assurance that the solution can be trusted to offer environmental benefits as well as being profitable.

 Coupled with networking opportunities, the innovators behind our Labelled Solutions have the chance to make new contacts and increase the visibility of their solutions through various opportunities such as events.
 Indeed, just last month, a selection of innovators behind our Labeled Solutions were invited to attend VivaTech 2021, Europe’s largest tech and start-up event.
 Solutions on display at VivaTech included Carbonium, Geebee, Teebike, WATTPARK and many more.
 A number of solutions at the conference were on stage with Bertrand Piccard as he delivered a speech.